-Another pro tip: Visit midweek to avoid sitting in traffic.
-Bonus: there will be fewer people on the mountain for even better social distancing!
+Pro tip: Visit midweek to avoid sitting in traffic.
+Bonus: there will be fewer people on the mountain and even some cost savings.

 Mt.
 Hood Skibowl is the closest ski resort to Portland and has 69 day runs.
 It's also America's largest night ski area with 36 lit runs and the most lit black diamond runs in Oregon.
 Contactless ticket purchases may be made at any of their outdoor kiosks on their West side.
 Don't forget that The Hurricane Racing Ski Shop is open for you to get a fresh wax and tune up before you hit the slopes.